Tony DiNozzo and Ziva David: Reception

 Over the seasons, Tony and Ziva's flirtation attracted much media attention, commentary, and praise.
 Maureen Ryan of the Chicago Tribune wrote that the characters' "love-hate banter gives the show extra zip" during Cote de Pablo's first year on the show.
 They have been called a "power couple" by Entertainment Weekly and "one of TV's hottest couples" by TV Guide.
 In May 2009, they were pictured on the cover of TV Guide Magazine and described as "TV's hottest love-hate relationship".

 Fondness for the pairing led to a dislike for some of Tony and Ziva's other love interests on the show; by contrast, EJ, Tony's ex, became well-received after encouraging him to pursue a relationship with Ziva.

 The pairing's slow progression was discussed by reviewers, and Ariane Lange from BuzzFeed referred to it as "their sexual-tension-ridden not-quite-love affair".
 Some viewers became frustrated with the show's seeming unwillingness to allow the characters to enter an actual relationship.
 Ryan expressed sentiment on the matter in 2009: "It's hard not to enjoy the chemistry between investigators Ziva David (Cote de Pablo) and Tony DiNozzo (Michael Weatherly)...It makes me grind my teeth with frustration that TV writers and producers are so averse to putting will-they-or-won't-they couples together."
 Executive producer Gary Glasberg admitted to feeling pressure from the audience to pair them officially.

-The couple was not universally accepted among viewers, and a portion of the audience felt that pairing the characters would disrupt the dynamics of the series.
+The couple being romantically entwined was not universally accepted among viewers, and a portion of the audience felt that pairing the characters would disrupt the dynamics of the series.
 Matt Webb Mitovich from TVLine suggested that the dispute among fans over how far "Tiva" should be taken had left producers in a "no win" situation, saying, "Quite honestly, I think NCIS and show boss Gary Glasberg face a tremendously difficult juggling act with this (would-be) couple because it is TV's most watched program, and like a game of Jenga, you can't be quite sure which slight move could send things toppling.
 Is NCIS No. 1 because it metes out exactly 25 milligrams of romance every third episode, and never a bit more?
 Is there a fear that going all-in with Tiva will soap up the show too much?"